CameronDevine/StateMint/paper/paper.md

 # Web Interface

-The [web interface](http://statemint.camerondevine.me/) has text boxes for equations to be input.
+The [web interface](http://statemint.camerondevine.me/) has text boxes for entering equations and variables.
 These equations must be entered in the form defined by Rowell and Wormley [@rowell1997].
 Once entered, the equations are sent to the Lambda function and the dynamic system model is returned.
 The results are then displayed as rendered math or code which can be copied into \LaTeX, Matlab, Python, or Mathematica.